How to Apply

 Things to Know Before Applying

-Email Address.
+Email address.
 Make sure to use a personal email address.
 We strongly encourage you not to use a school email address to submit your application, as you may miss important information about your application and admissions decision.

 Checking your application status.
 Within three weeks of the application deadline, NYU will let you know that we have received your application and give you information about how to track your status.

-Original Documents.
+Documents.
 Please submit only documents or copies that you can replace because NYU does not return application documents.

 Supplementary materials.
-Please only send supplementary materials (DVDs, pictures, articles, etc.) If you are applying to a program that requires an audition or portfolio (see Step 2 of the application instructions).
+Please only send supplementary materials (DVDs, pictures, articles, etc.) if you are applying to a program that requires an audition or portfolio (see Step 2 of the application instructions).

 Transfer students seeking financal aid/support.
 At present, NYU does not provide institutional aid to transfer students with the exception of certain partner or specialty programs such as CCTOP, Phi Theta Kappa, Horizon, GUIDE, POISE, and Second Degree Transfer program at Rory Meyers College of Nursing.
 Our financial aid counselors are here to help prospective transfer students consider financial options including federal financial aid.